yungshenglu/TrafficStat/README.md

 # TrafficStat

-This repository is going to implement a simple statisitc tool for PCAP
+This repository is going to implement a simple packets processing tool for multiple PCAP files.

 ---
 ## Installation